Table of Contents

 Yes, I have accumulated a decent level of skills and experience in my years online, and I enjoy sharing them here, and hope people learn from them.
 However when I compare the areas I am good at to the areas that are still “Work In Progress” for me, I would not be comfortable charging people for regular Internet Marketing coaching sessions, because….

-You Will Learn More In The Affiliate Club!
+You Will Learn More From The Internet Marketing College

-However, in recognition that I have a level of expertise that I will readily pass on, I offer a free coaching session to any of my subscribers who are looking to start a part-time online business, and you can learn more about what I offer on my Contact Me page.
+However, in recognition that I have a level of expertise in starting an online business that I will readily pass on, I offer a free coaching session to any of my subscribers who are looking to start a part-time online business, and you can learn more about what I offer on my Contact Me page.

 On reflection, the term coaching isn't strictly correct – because coaching implies an ongoing relation.